fanqyxl/Mocha-Catppucin-Port-For-Discord/README.md

 - [Catppuccin](https://github.com/catppuccin) for the beautiful color palette.
 - [Hack Club](https://hackclub.com) for the inspiration for me to code in the first place.
 - [Catppuccin-Discord] (https://github.com/catppuccin/discord) I really liked these ports, but everything was    good (except) the mocha one, i felt like I could make it better, also most code was inspired from this!
+The Code looks kinda stolen, mainly bc variables stay the same between discord themes.

 Enjoy your new Discord theme!
 I may make more in the future